1. Could be used against you in a court of law if not followed correctly.

 NOTES - Read more...

-If you find the procedure is not being understood, fine-tune the procedure NOT THE CREW MEMBER.
+If you find the procedure is not being understood, fine-tune the procedure, NOT THE CREW MEMBER.
 That procedure should then lead to other related procedures.
-Do not assume that what you perceive as common sense, is understood the same way by your partner or crew.
-Always write to the lowest common denominator.
+Do not assume that what you perceive as common sense is understood the same way by your partner or crew.
+Always write to the lowest common denominator, which could be someone you need in an Emergency who you have never met yet.

 Following on from the incapacitated captain scenario (who is now stable, but can't talk):